Chakan: The Forever Man

-Chakan: The Forever Man is a Sega Mega Drive/Genesis and Game Gear video game published by Sega of America during December 8, 1992.
-The game featured an uncommonly dark premise for the time of its release, which saw the home console market flooded with licensed platformers based on family-friendly media.
+Chakan: The Forever Man is a Sega Genesis and Game Gear video game published by Sega in 1992.
+The game featured an uncommonly dark premise when it was released because it was during a time in which the home console market was flooded with licensed platformers based on family-friendly media such as the Mario and Sonic series.

-It is based upon a comic book of the same name by Robert A. Kraus and was produced by Ed Annunziata, who met Chakan's creator at a convention and was impressed.
-In addition to composing, Chakan is also composer Mark Miller's only work as a gameplay and level designer.
+It is based upon a comic book of the same name, written by Robert A. Kraus, and was produced by Ed Annunziata, who met Chakan's creator at a convention and was impressed.
+In addition to composing, Chakan is also Mark Miller's only work as a gameplay and level designer.

 Gameplay

-The player, as Chakan, starts in a central hub stage, from which he can select one of four elemental-based "planes" of Earth, Air, Fire and Water, each with three levels.
+The player plays as Chakan and starts the game in a central hub stage, where they can select one of four elemental-based "planes" of earth, air, fire and water, each with three levels for a total of 12 levels.
 The player advances through each platforming level until completion or death, whereupon Chakan is returned to the hub to choose a new level on either the same or a different plane.
 The player has infinite lives, but will be returned to the hub if he is "killed".
-At the bottom of the screen, an hourglass indicates how much time the player has to complete all the levels in the plane.
+At the bottom of the screen, an hourglass indicates how much time the player has to finish all the levels in the plane.
 If time runs out, the player is returned to the hub and must restart the plane from its first level.
-Chakan starts out with his characteristic twin swords, but acquires a new weapon in the first stage of each element, such as the Grappling Hook which allows him to latch on to hooks and climb, and the Hammer which can break through certain walls.
-Chakan can also collect potions in each of the four elements, which he can combine and use to grant himself temporary powers such as enhancing his swords with elemental powers or increasing his jump height.
+Chakan starts with his characteristic twin swords, but acquires a new weapon in the first stage of each element, such as the Grappling Hook which allows him to latch on to hooks and climb, and the Hammer which can break through certain walls.
+Chakan can also collect potions in each of the four elements, which he can combine and use to give himself temporary buffs such as enhancing his swords with elemental powers or increasing his jump height.

-Upon defeating the three levels and the enemy bosses for each plane, Chakan clears the "terrestrial plane" and embarks upon a quest to defeat four "elemental planes of evil," each consisting of another three levels and a boss each for fire, earth, wind and water.
+Upon defeating the three levels and the enemy bosses for each plane, Chakan clears the "terrestrial plane" and embarks upon a quest to defeat four "elemental planes of evil," which consists of another three levels and a boss for fire, earth, wind and water.
 These levels are considerably harder than the initial four sets of planes.